rackerlabs/support-how-to/content/cloud-files/migrating-from-parse-to-rackspace.md

 After the stack has been successfully created you will need to configure your database authentication information.

-1. Log on to the server via SSH either as `root` using the SSH key provided, or as `parse using the password provided.
-Additional information on the server login process can be found [here](https://support.rackspace.com/how-to/connecting-to-linux-from-mac-os-x-by-using-terminal/) for Mac/Linux users or [here](https://support.rackspace.com/how-to/connecting-to-linux-from-windows-by-using-putty/) for Windows users.
+1. Log on to the server via SSH either as `root` using the SSH key provided, or as `parse` using the password provided.

+  Additional information on the server login process can be found [here](how-to/connecting-to-linux-from-mac-os-x-by-using-terminal) for Mac/Linux users or [here](how-to/connecting-to-linux-from-windows-by-using-putty) for Windows users.

 2. After you have logged in to the primary server, modify **/home/parse/ecosystem.json** with your
    - MongoDB Connection String
    - Application ID
    - Master Key

    The MongoDB Connection String can be found in the ObjectRocket Control Panel, listed as **Connect** under the instance you plan to use.
-The Application ID and Master Key values can be found in your **Parse.com** account under **App Settings < Security and Keys**  Any other application-specific keys are optional.
+The Application ID and Master Key values can be found in your **Parse.com** account under **App Settings > Security and Keys**.
+Any other application-specific keys are optional.
 They should be left blank if not used.

    Following is an example **ecosystem.json** config file: